 21. Create a series of thank-you notes.
 Send one a day for as many days as you can think of something to thank your mate for.
 Some things to be thankful for are: his or her character, things he or she has done for you, his or her commitment to you.
 One line on a card day after day will make a big impact.

-22. Make his or her favorite meal.
+22. Make his or her favourite meal.
 Add a white linen tablecloth, candlelight, flowers, and music.
 You might even wear a waiter or waitress outfit — then ask for a tip with a wink and a smile.

 23. Have an old-fashioned evening.
-Send a formal invitation, come to the door with flowers and chocolates, open doors for her, and perhaps find a nostalgic place to go on the date.
+Send a formal invitation, come to the door with flowers and chocolates, open doors for her, and perhaps find a nostalgic place to go on a date.
 Find a Lover’s Lane where you can park, “look at the moon,” and steam up the car windows a bit.
 Give her a kiss under the light at the door at the end of the evening.

 24. Kidnap your spouse from work or some other responsibility—like in the middle of mowing the lawn—blindfold him or her, and then take him or her to a romantic rendezvous.